Leeds Town Hall: 21st century

 A major refurbishment project of the whole building commenced in 2019, funded by Leeds City Council's capital fund, with a public campaign funding some interior renovation costs.
 The three-year works will provide new seating and soundproofing, new bars and public event spaces in previously blocked-off rooms, comprehensive interior redecoration, modifications to two chandeliers to use dimmable LEDS, relocation of the box office to the ground level.
 The Scottish firm Page\Park Architects is responsible for all scheme designs.
 Works are also taking place to the clock tower and roof, including replacement of all tiles with Welsh slate; the roof project is being designed and managed by NPS Group.
 As part of the roof works, contractors discovered on the 225 feet dome a plaque dated 1861 placed by the last men to work on it.
 The plaque reads: "This dome was stripped and old lead put on after by Herbert Westcombe and Joseph Nett".
 The building is scheduled to reopen in 2022 in time for the Leeds 2023 city-wide cultural festival.

+The closure of Leeds Town Hall in November 2021 for refurbishment and conservation work provided an opportunity for extensive work on the Leeds Town Hall organ.
+The familiar casework and some of the pipes are being retained and repaired but all of the organ's mechanism, console and about a third of its 6,500 pipes are being made new.

 In 2019, a time capsule was installed in the clock tower, assembled by a group of young people working with Leeds Museums and Galleries.
 The capsule contains items such as a Nando's menu, nine Lego minifigures, a mobile phone, Leeds Owl artwork and a Refugee Education Training Advice Service cookery book donated by a woman who moved from Syria to Leeds in 2018.